SBCConnect/documentation/docs/pages/check-user-configuration.md

 The Skype for Business Online PowerShell module is required.
 If not installed, you can obtain it from 🌐 [Here](https://www.microsoft.com/en-us/download/details.aspx?id=39366)

 ## PowerShell script
+Copy and paste this script into PowerShell.
+The script will check for an exsiting Skype for Business Online login, before logging you in

 ````PowerShell
 function Get-UserUPN {
     #Regex pattern for checking an email address